In this guide we’ll take a look at the best oil filled radiators for the UK market.

 This oil filled radiator has three settings and provides 2500 watts of power on the highest setting.
 It also has an eco-function which optimizes energy consumption, so saving you money.
 The unit has a dual timer so it can set it on and off 4 times per 24 hours.
 It is easy to adjust the heat and timers with the clear LED display.
 This radiator also has an anti-frost function which is particularly handy in rooms that get very cold, such as conservatories.

-The design of the radiator channels cool air through the hottest part of the radiator and accelerates hot air through vents so it provides a steady flow of warm air that quickly heats up a room.
+The design of the oil filled radiator channels cool air through the hottest part of the radiator and accelerates hot air through vents so it provides a steady flow of warm air that quickly heats up a room.
 One of these heaters will heat up a room of up to 73m3.

-This radiator has an excellent build quality and runs smoothly on any floor surface due to its rubberized wheels.
+This oil filled radiator has an excellent build quality and runs smoothly on any floor surface due to its rubberized wheels.
 It also has a handy carry handle.
 The simple design and white paint finish make it unobtrusive and it fits in with most styles of home.
 The lead is a reasonable length allowing you to position the radiator, in most cases, without having to use an extension lead.

 The Jack Stonehouse Oil Filled Radiator produces 2500 watts of power, has an adjustable temperature of between 5 and 35 degrees and heats up a room of up to 28m2.

-This unit has a clear and easy to use digital LED display and includes a 24-hour timer so you can set the radiator to turn off or on after a certain amount of time.
-The radiator has a sleek design and a black paint finish make it unobtrusive.
+This oil filled radiator has a clear and easy to use digital LED display and includes a 24-hour timer so you can set the radiator to turn off or on after a certain amount of time.
+The oil filled radiator has a sleek design and a black paint finish make it unobtrusive.
 It is mounted on four castor wheels that make it easy to move on all floor surfaces.
 The unit comes with a 1.8-metre cord allowing you to position it where you want without needing an extension lead.
 It also features a safety switch that will turn it off if it is knocked over.

 This oil filled radiator offers great functionality at an excellent price.
+If you are looking for excellent value for money this might be the best oil filled radiator for you.

 The Pro Breeze 2500W Digital Oil-Filled Radiator has 4 heat settings and thermostat as well as a timer so you can have your room at the perfect temperature at all times.

-This radiator can be set at three different power settings 1000/1500/2500W as well as an eco-mode.
+This oil filled radiator can be set at three different power settings 1000/1500/2500W as well as an eco-mode.
 The settings are easily adjusted on the digital display or via the remote control.
 The timer can be set for 1 on/off setting in each 24 hours.
 The radiator is capable of heating rooms up to 32m2.

 The build quality on this oil filled radiator is good, and the product has a sleek design and a simple white paint finish that means it fits into most decors unobtrusively.
 The castors are sturdy, and the unit has a 1.5-metre power cable.

-This radiator has 3 heat settings 800W, 1200W and 2000W and an adjustable thermostat that allows you to get the temperature in small to medium rooms just right.
+This oil filled radiator has 3 heat settings 800W, 1200W and 2000W and an adjustable thermostat that allows you to get the temperature in small to medium rooms just right.
 There is a dial on the side to adjust the heat and the unit has a countdown timer which allows you to set the radiator to come on or turn off.

 Oil Filled Radiators vs. Connection Heaters